nicolaroberts/nicolaroberts.github.io/_posts/2015-07-23-r-packages-part-1.md

 For submission to Bioconductor, list a controlled set of keywords in biocViews (possible keywords can be found [here](http://bioconductor.org/packages/devel/BiocViews.html)).

-Use LazyData to turn on [lazy-loading](https://cran.r-project.org/doc/manuals/r-release/R-ints.html#Lazy-loading).
+When including data with a package, use LazyData to turn on [lazy-loading](https://cran.r-project.org/doc/manuals/r-release/R-ints.html#Lazy-loading).

 To use compiled code from another package, list it in LinkingTo.